» Configuring GitLab EE and CE Access

 Click the "Edit" button.

-In the "Redirect URI" field, paste the callback URL from TFE's OAuth Configuration page, replacing the "example.com" placeholder you entered earlier.
+In the "Redirect URI" field, paste the callback URL from TFE's VCS Provider page, replacing the "example.com" placeholder you entered earlier.

 Click the "Save application" button.
 A banner saying the update succeeded should appear at the top of the page.